freginold/Dice/README.md

 ### Things to Keep in Mind

-Dice wraps each character (except skipped characters) in a `span`, and all of them are wrapped in one outer `span`.
+Dice wraps each character in a `span`, and all of them are wrapped in one outer `span`.
 You can style those `span`s however you want, but keep in mind that if you want to apply vertical margins or certain transformational CSS effects to them, you'll need to use `display: inline` or `display: inline-block`.

 If using Dice multiple times on the same page or app, be sure to either specify a different ID prefix or set `id` to `false` to avoid multiple elements with the same ID.